 Effective access controls guarantee that team members have appropriate access rights to data and components.
 This mitigates the risk of unauthorized individuals accessing or manipulating sensitive financial data.

-If you want to take access controls to the next level, Prodly Sandbox Management also lets you manage permissions at the environment level.
+If you want to take access controls to the next level, Prodly DevOps also lets you manage permissions at the environment level.
 This effectively prevents the deployment of unauthorized changes to production.

 Segregation or separation of duties is important to ensure that the team member who develops or tests a change isn’t the same person who approves it for release.
 Strategic management of access permissions is key to enforcing this requirement.

 Thorough documentation of all changes is crucial.
 It keeps track of the why, what, when, and by whom of every change.
 Documentation also serves to demonstrate that you’ve adequately tested all modifications to ensure they don’t affect the accuracy and integrity of financially significant data.
 In addition, it should show that the adjustments or new builds were developed under strict quality control guidelines.

 Conduct regular internal and external audits to evaluate whether your release management process aligns with SOX requirements.
 When you leverage audits as routine assessments of the effectiveness of your internal control structure, you can respond quickly to any discrepancies or risks that arise.